robertosanval/aoc2020/README.md

 ## Intro

-This repo contains my solutions to AoC2020 and it's based on this zero-setup environment for [Advent of Code](https://adventofcode.com/2019).
+This repo contains my solutions to [Advent of Code 2020](https://adventofcode.com/2020/) and it's based on this zero-setup environment [Advent of Code](https://github.com/caderek/aoc-starter-js).

 ## Installation